nicolleharding/Elna-Vedic-Astrology/README.md

 **Navigation Bar**
 - Burger image is correct color and is responsive.
 - On smaller screen when clicked on nav drops down when burger is clicked on.
-- Header text and background is responsive.

 **Footer**
 - Tested link to social platforms and linked to Elna's pages.
 Opens in a new tab as intended.
 - Tested link to email, opens email to Elna.
 Opens in a new tab as intended.
 - Footer size is responsive.

 **Index Page : Hero Image**
 - Changed image to a WebP image.
+- Header text and background is responsive.
-- Fixed Button to navigate to Book page.
+- "Book Now" attribute navigates to Book page.

 **Index Page : Section**
 - Changed image to a WebP image and resized to 480px as this is the max size that was needed for this image.
 This was flagged in initial Lighthouse test.
 - Increased padding between paragraphs and headings not that <br> is removed.
+- Text for About Elna floats around image for screen size under 767x.
+To ensure not as much white space and smaller image.
+- Elna head shot scales in size depending on screen size.

 **FAQs Page : Section**
 - Changed image to a WebP image.
+- Accordian drop downs work on both large and small screens.
+- Accordian text box has width that is responsive.
+- Fasts and Festivals image and text changes to be responsive.

 **Book Page : Section**
-- Changed image to a WebP image.
+- Changed background image to a WebP image.
 - Fixed font-size in input field.
 - Validated required email in "Email" field.
 - Validated required numbers in "Number" field.
--
+- Validated that the "Book Now" input sends to input data to formdump and formatting is correct.
+- Checked form width is responsive.
+- Checked text under form input is responsive and has good spacing.

 **All**
   - Adjusted body to accommodate extremely large screen sizes over 1600px.